teniryte/react-delayed-loader/README.md

 # react-delayed-loader

-A React hook that delays loader display to improve user experience by preventing flickering for quick operations.
+A React hook that delays the loader display to improve user experience by preventing flickering for quick operations.

-If loading time is less than `options.after`, the hook returns false.
-If loading time is more than `options.after`, the hook returns true for at least `options.minDuration` milliseconds.
+If loading takes less than `options.after`, the hook returns `false`.
+If loading takes more than `options.after`, the hook returns `true` for at least `options.minDuration` milliseconds.

+## Features

+- **Prevents flickering**: Only shows loader for operations that take longer than the specified delay.
+- **Minimum duration**: Ensures loader is visible for a minimum time to avoid jarring transitions.
+- **Performance-optimized**: Uses `performance.now()` for precise timing.
+- **TypeScript support**: Fully typed with TypeScript.

 ## Installation